The RiskModels Hierarchical Factor Model

 Factor contribution (hedge ratios × raw ETF returns):

-This +0.408% is pure stock-specific return — the idiosyncratic alpha after neutralizing all factor exposures.
+This +0.408% is the residual return — the stock-specific return left after neutralizing all factor exposures, the quantity manager evaluation reads as selection evidence.

 Key Takeaways